-Because it’s easy to underestimate the time and capital required to execute a successful IPO, MorganFranklin helps companies develop an integrated IPO roadmap addressing both the steps for executing an IPO as well as transforming into a public company.
-Executing in accordance with this plan, MorganFranklin works in lockstep with its clients to assist with critical activities, including:
+Because it’s easy to underestimate the time and capital required to execute a successful IPO, MorganFranklin helps pre IPO companies develop an integrated roadmap, addressing both the steps for executing an IPO, as well as transforming into a public company.
+Regardless of whether a company enters the market through a traditional IPO or a special purpose acquistion company (SPAC) transaction, we work in lockstep with our clients to assist with critical activities, including:

 Filing with the SEC

 - Drafting SEC-compliant disclosures